shawngib/project-stig/readme.md

     -DeploymentDebugLogLevel All
 ```

-At this point you should have the needed resources to create STIG's images.
-Run the folloing for image template created that you wish an image be created in the shared image gallery.
+At this point you should have the needed resources to create STIG'd images.
+Run the following for image template created that you wish an image be created in the shared image gallery.

 ```
     Invoke-AzResourceAction `